-Washington Hospital's state-of-the-art digital vascular imaging laboratories demonstrate the hospital district's commitment to providing the highest quality care with leading technology.
+Washington Health's state-of-the-art digital vascular imaging laboratories demonstrate the hospital district's commitment to providing the highest quality care with leading technology.
 More than 3,500 adult cardiac, vascular and electrophysiology patients annually benefit from the equipment's exceptionally fast, high-resolution imaging.

 The populations served by the catheterization laboratories is inclusive of all adults with arteriosclerotic heart disease, valvular disease, dysrhythmias, peripheral vascular disease, pulmonary disease and neurovascular disease.